lisagolds/PhD-Thesis-data-scripts/README.md

 # PhD Thesis data analysis scripts
 This repository stores the data analysis scripts that were used within the PhD thesis

-**"Exploring Associations between maternal smartphone use and mother-infant synchrony from a dynamic systems perspective"**
+**"Exploring associations between maternal smartphone use and mother-infant synchrony from a dynamic systems perspective"**

 By Lisa Golds